skilld-labs/trino-odbc/docs/markdown/setup/connection-string.md

 #### AWS SDK Log Level
 AWS SDK Log Level can be set by envrionment variable `TS_AWS_LOG_LEVEL` to one of valid log level values: "FATAL", "ERROR", "WARN", "INFO", "DEBUG", "TRACE", and "OFF".
 If environment variable `TS_AWS_LOG_LEVEL` is not set, default log level `Warn` is used.

-Note that AWS SDK log level is separate from the Timestream ODBC driver log level, and setting one does not affect the other.
+Note that AWS SDK log level is separate from the Trino ODBC driver log level, and setting one does not affect the other.

 ## Examples

-### Connecting to an Amazon Timestream Database
+### Connecting to an Amazon Trino Database

 #### Connecting With IAM Credentials

 ```
-Driver={Amazon Timestream ODBC Driver};Auth=IAM;AccessKeyId=myAccessKeyId;secretKey=mySecretKey;SessionToken=mySessionToken;Region=us-east-2;
+Driver={Amazon Trino ODBC Driver};Auth=IAM;AccessKeyId=myAccessKeyId;secretKey=mySecretKey;SessionToken=mySessionToken;Region=us-east-2;
 ```

 #### Notes